Kieeran/FPS-Game/README.md

 **Note:** Internet connection is required for Unity Relay to work properly.

-## How to Create or Join a Room
-1. Launch the game (Editor or Build)
 ## Acknowledgements
 - Based on Unity's Boss Room sample
 - Uses Unity Netcode for GameObjects and Relay SDK